 We focus our analysis on $\pi N$ scattering as it is the building block for various analyses including multiple meson production.
-Currently the vast majority of analyses use directly SAID elastic $\pi N$ amplitudes.
-Unfortunately, fine details, such as the Regge parametrization for the high energy region, are hard to find [8-10].
+Currently the vast majority of analyses use directly SAID elastic $\pi N$ amplitudes [16].
+Unfortunately, fine details, such as the Regge parametrization for the high energy region, are hard to find [10-12].
 The purpose of this work is therefore two fold.
 Given that, at present, majority of amplitude analyses focus on the low-energy side we discuss in detail the high-energy parametrization, fits, and the connection between the low-energy and the high-energy analyses.
 We emphasize application of dispersion relations and FESR's as a tool for constraining low-energy amplitudes and ultimately for extraction of resonance parameters.
-As a result we can provide a set of amplitudes valid the high energy domain that can be used, via dispersion relations and finite energy sum rules to constrain phase shift analysis.
+As a result we can provide a set of amplitudes valid in the high energy domain that can be used, via dispersion relations and FESR's to constrain phase shift analysis in the low energy region.